kristof94/Droshed/README.md

 # How to use Droshed

+Launch script called launchServer.sh to start server.
+_The server is binding on port 4545_.

 Once you are connected, you could edit your own files or create new spreadsheet.
 To create new spreadsheet, touch add-Button, choose a model and edit your file.